Team Leader, Administration - London

 - Good interpersonal, oral and written communication skills.

 - Excellent attention to detail.

 - Excellent organisational and time management skills.

-- Experience in working within a fast-paced office environment.
+- Experience of working within a fast paced office environment.

 - Knowledge and experience of working with apprentices and demonstrable understanding of the requirements of the apprenticeship standard.